oiboone/pelican-site/posts/web_dev/pelican.md

 [Pandoc Reader](https://github.com/liob/pandoc_reader/tree/9ef0197eed5d141bf0f3b9a8468cd37ad3e5fbd7) I'm using a branch with a pull request that also parses Yaml metadata

+[category_meta](https://github.com/getpelican/pelican-plugins/tree/master/category_meta) allows category information to be provided in index files and posts kept in subdirectories by category.

 ## Python libraries needed by these plugins